 Using eye tracking for learning

-In learning contexts, eye tracking can be used just to show users their or someone else’s gaze direction.
+In learning contexts, eye tracking can be used just to show users their own or someone else’s gaze direction.
+In may types of training and teachning enviroments, assessment of live data is the preferred method.

 One example is students learning to be air traffic control operators.
 This video clip, from a research project at University of Linköping, Sweden, shows an example of how the Tobii Glasses Eye Tracker can be used for educational purposes in an air traffic control simulator environment.
 The ability to review interactions and gaze data, gives students the opportunity to change their viewing behavior to become better air traffic control operators.